lmiller1990/design-pattenrns-for-vuejs/src/pdf/API-REQUESTS.md

 Again, all in one block - looking good!

 Mock Service Work and Cypress can do a lot of other things, like respond with specific HTTP codes, so you can easily simulated a failed request, too.
-This is where these approaches really shine compared to the using `jest.mock` to mock `axios`.
+This is where these approaches really shine compared to the using `vi.mock` to mock `axios`.
 Let's add another test for this exact case:

 ```js
 describe('login', () => {